ChewKeanHo/AutomataCI/README.md

 This is to start your current terminal session for the repository development.
 It parses and facilitates all the pathing and setup the necessary files for the project development needs (e.g. language binary, etc):

+> [!IMPORTANT]
+>
+> For Windows OS, due to Batch & PowerShell technological limitations, you may
+> or may not be able to engage properly.
+Hence, please read the on-screen
+> instructions just in case.

 ```
 # UNIX (MacOS, GNU, Linux)